Gibson Hummingbird

 The Gibson Hummingbird is an acoustic guitar model/series produced by the Gibson Guitar Corporation.

-Unlike the other flat-top Gibson acoustics, the Hummingbird was Gibson's first square-shoulder dreadnought, similar to the dreadnoughts produced by C.F.
+Unlike the other flat-top Gibson acoustics, the Hummingbird was Gibson's first square-shoulder dreadnought, similar to those produced by C.F.
 Martin & Company.
-Introduced in 1960, the Hummingbird was Gibson's second-most expensive acoustic guitar, behind the Gibson J-200, until the introduction of the Gibson Dove in 1962, (a blend between the Hummingbird and the J-200.) and has remained in production ever since.
+Introduced in 1960, the Hummingbird was Gibson's second-most expensive acoustic guitar, behind the Gibson J-200, until the introduction of the Gibson Dove in 1962 (a blend between the Hummingbird and the J-200), and has remained in production ever since.

-In 2000 the Gibson Hummingbird was the winner of Acoustic Guitar's Player's Choice Award for the Dreadnought Category, and was described thus: "The Hummingbird has a very wide range of sound, from gutsy and loud, to sweet and soft.
+In 2000 the Gibson Hummingbird was the winner of Acoustic Guitar's Player's Choice Award in the Dreadnought Category, and was described thus: "The Hummingbird has a very wide range of sound, from gutsy and loud, to sweet and soft.
 Superb for all styles of playing, whether just playing chords or intricate solos."

 Models

 Historical models

 The first wave of Hummingbirds came with a solid Sitka spruce top and solid mahogany back.
-The sides are mahogany, but not all of them are solid, many are laminated.
-They have adjustable rosewood or ceramic saddles, three-ply maple bridge plates, single X-bracing, engraved hummingbird-butterfly trumpet-flower pickguards with two points on the upper treble bout and one point level with the bridge, as well as bound fretboards with double parallelogram inlays, a crown peghead inlay on the headstock, golden green button tulip tuners, and a cherryburst (a.k.a. cherry sunburst) finish.
+The sides are mahogany, but not all of them are solid; many are laminated.
+They have adjustable rosewood or ceramic saddles, three-ply maple bridge plates, single X-bracing, engraved hummingbird, butterfly and trumpet-flower pickguards with two points on the upper treble bout and one point level with the bridge, as well as bound fretboards with double parallelogram inlays, a crown peghead inlay on the headstock, golden green button tulip tuners, and a cherry sunburst finish.

 A limited number of Hummingbirds produced in 1962 and 1963 have maple backs and sides.
 A natural top with cherry back-and-sides finish was available in 1963.
-Also since then, the size of the pickguard has been slightly reduced.
+Since then, the size of the pickguard has been slightly reduced.

-During 1965 the nut width decreased from 1 11/16 to 1 5/8 and in 1968 the bottom belly bridge became more square.
+During 1965 the nut width decreased from 1 11/16 to 1 5/8, and in 1968 the bottom belly bridge became more square.
 At the same time the bracing became bulkier, which somewhat altered the sound of the guitar.
-A percentage of Hummingbirds with tobacco sunburst finish were produced and the pickguards were attached with five screws for between one and two years.

-A double X-bracing has been used between 1971 and the mid-80's.
+A percentage of Hummingbirds were produced with a tobacco sunburst finish and the pickguards were attached with five screws for between one and two years.
+A double X-bracing was used between 1971 and the mid-80's.

 Since 1970, the saddles are no longer adjustable, and the necks are made of laminated three-piece mahogany.
-The fretboard inlays were changed to block ones, then restored to double parallelograms in 1984.
+The fretboard inlays were changed to blocks, then restored to double parallelograms in 1984.

 Mass production models

 Standard models

-The name of standard models varies during the years, which could be simply Hummingbird with no suffix, Hummingbird Modern Classic or Hummingbird Standard.
-They often have AA or AAA-grade solid Sitka spruce tops, with mahogany back and sides.
+The name of standard models varies during the years, from Hummingbird with no suffix, Hummingbird Modern Classic to Hummingbird Standard.
+These models often have AA or AAA-grade solid Sitka spruce tops with a mahogany back and sides.
 A Hummingbird of this category features a rosewood fretboard with double parallelogram inlays, a crown peghead inlay headstock, nickel Grover Rotomatic tuners and a custom-made Hummingbird tortoiseshell pickguard.
 An L.R.
 Baggs Element Active pickup system is also installed.
-This model is available in different cherryburst variations from strong orange to almost yellow, heritage cherryburst and natural finishes.
-They are also seen in wine red and black.
+This model is available in different cherryburst variations from strong orange to almost yellow, heritage cherryburst, and natural finishes.
+Standard Hummingbirds also seen in wine red and black.